 Allocated funds will be used to expand the number of behavioral health clinicians serving the target population youth and to procure additional evidence-informed services for this population including treatment for violent sex offenders.
-As set forth above, robust, individualized case planning will occur for each target population youth at the outset with and will included information from risk/needs assessments and any behavioral health issues identified through existing screening tools.
+As set forth above, robust, individualized case planning will occur for each target population youth at the outset and will include information from risk/needs assessments and any behavioral health issues identified through existing screening tools.